• Although Romania’s regulations on late payments are more demanding than EU rules, the payment behavior of domestic companies remains problematic.

 Liability for business debts is determined by legal structures, which are described as follows:

-- Sole Proprietorship is available for small businesses managed by an individual and for which no commercial structure
+• Sole Proprietorship is available for small businesses managed by an individual and for which no commercial structure is necessary.

-is necessary.
 In this case, the owner is held liable for all business debts.

-Two or more individuals may also decide to share ownership and responsibilities through Partnerships (societatea in nume colectiv, SNC), in which case the partners may be jointly and individually liable for the actions of the other partners.
-Limited Liability Partnerships (Societate in comandita simpla, SCS) may alternatively offer limited liability to the partners. - Limited Liability Companies (societate cu raspundere limitata, Srl) and Joint-Stock Companies (societate pe actiuni, SA) represent the great majority of businesses in Romania.
-Srl companies require minimal capital funds (RON 200=EUR 41) while the partners’ liability is limited to their contribution.
-SA Companies are generally used for larger structures willing to divide their capital (RON 90,000=EUR 18,287) into tradable shares.
-In these entities, the shareholders’ liability is limited to the value of their shares.
+• Two or more individuals may also decide to share ownership and responsibilities through Partnerships (societatea in nume colectiv, SNC), in which case the partners may be jointly and individually liable for the actions of the other partners.
+Limited Liability Partnerships (societate in comandita simpla, SCS) may alternatively offer limited liability to the partners.

-- Foreign companies may alternatively settle in Romania through Branch Offices, which provide no liability limitations to the foreign parent company.
+• Foreign companies may alternatively settle in Romania through Branch Offices, which provide no liability limitations to the foreign parent company.
 Representative Offices may also be set up but these cannot generate cash.
 Joint Ventures may take the form of any legal structure listed above, but incorporation is not necessary, so a contract drafted for this purpose would suffice.

-The legal system in Romania is based on Civil Law, which means that the rules are codified while the courts’ decisions only have a limited law-creating effect.
-As a general rule, business disputes are brought before local courts (judecatoria) where the buyer has its headquarters, or before County Courts (tribunalul) which have a wider jurisdiction to deal with claims in excess of RON 200,000=EUR 40,638.
-A New Civil Procedure Code applies since February 2013 (alongside the New Civil Code which entered into force in 2011) and significantly modifies the structure of trials in Romania, with the aim of reducing the timeframe in which judgments are rendered and of aligning the civil procedure with the substantial law provided by the New Civil Code.
+The legal system in Romania is based on Civil Law, which means that the rules are codified while the courts’ decisions have only a limited law-creating effect.
+As a general rule, business disputes are brought before local courts (judecatoria) where the buyer has its headquarters, or before County Courts (tribunalul), which have wider jurisdiction depending on the value and nature of the claim.
+The Civil Procedure Code has been amended in February 2013 (alongside the amended Civil Code, which entered into force in 2011) and significantly modified the structure of trials in Romania, aiming to reduce the timeframe in which judgments are rendered and to align civil procedure with the substantial law provided by the new Civil Code.
+Subsequent amendments have continued to refine procedures, including an increase in the small claims threshold from RON 10,000 to RON 50,000 (i.e. around EUR 10,000) to facilitate faster resolution of minor disputes.
+Nonetheless, there is still a persisting lack of trust in the rule of law, with significant impacts on businesses’ ability to access fair and equitable justice.

-The paying behaviour of domestic companies may be problematic even though it may be explained by a lack of support from the banking sector.
-In theory, payment should occur within 30 to 40 days following the invoice remittance, but delays of up to 25 days may be expected.
-The latest average DSO was indeed round 65 days.
-The DSO for listed companies is however shorter even if it has shown a trend increase over the past few years.
+The payment behavior of domestic companies may be problematic, partly due to a lack of support from the banking sector.
+In theory, payment should occur within 30 to 40 days following invoice remittance, but delays of up to 25 days may be expected.
+In fact, companies increasingly use promissory notes payable 15 to 30 days after the remittance date as a means to further delay payments.

-The rules in Romania are stricter than the EU requirements: as a general rule, payment should occur within 30 calendar days following the date of receipt of the invoice, unless the parties agree otherwise, so long as the payment terms do not exceed 60 calendar days.
-Abusive clauses would be deemed null and void by law.
-In addition, the parties are free to agree on specific late payment interest.
-These must, however, be calculated on the basis of a legal rate (6% per year), increased by at least 8 percentage points.
+The Recast Directive 2011/7/EU, which stipulates that payments in the EU must be made within 60 days, has been transposed into Romanian law by Law 72/2013 on 5 April 2013 (Law 72).
+The rules in Romania are stricter than the EU requirements: as a general rule, payment should occur within 30 calendar days following the date of receipt of the invoice, unless the parties agree otherwise, provided that the payment terms do not exceed 60 calendar days.
+Abusive clauses are deemed null and void by law.
+In addition, the parties are free to agree on specific late payment interest, which must be calculated on the basis of a legal rate (based on the National Bank of Romania – BNR - rate), increased by at least 8 percentage points.
+As a general rule, late payment interest is applicable starting from the due date and may increase after 30 calendar days.
+In practice, however, interest is often calculated when legal action begins in court or when a payment arrangement is signed (especially if signed in front of the court).

 The most common payment instruments are often used in a complementary manner and are listed as follows: